Refer a friend and enjoy £10 off your next session of cat rehabilitation or pet physiotherapy!

 Groundwork Sessions

-A dedicated groundwork physiotherapy session focuses on assessing and treating musculoskeletal issues while the horse is moving and performing exercises on the ground, without a rider.
-This allows the physiotherapist to observe movement patterns, symmetry, and muscle engagement in a controlled environment.
+A dedicated groundwork physiotherapy session concentrates on assessing and treating musculoskeletal conditions while the horse is moving and performing exercises on the ground, without a rider.
+This approach enables the physiotherapist to observe movement patterns, symmetry, and muscle engagement in a controlled environment, essential for effective rehabilitation programmes.

 Core Objectives